syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | Windows Forms | Syncfusion
+title: Getting-Started | WindowsForms | Syncfusion
 description: getting started
-platform: windowsforms
+platform: WindowsForms
 control: TreeView
 documentation: ug
 ---

 # Getting Started

-This section will provide a step-by-step procedure to design a TreeViewAdv control by using designer and through programmatical approach in .NET application.
+This section will provide a step-by-step procedure to design a TreeViewAdv control by using designer and through programming approach in .NET application.

 ## Through Designer

 Tree nodes can be added to the control at design time as follows.

 1. Create an application in Visual Studio .NET.
-2. In the designer, drag and drop a TreeViewAdvcontrol to your form, from the toolbox.
+2. In the designer, drag and drop a TreeViewAdv control to your form, from the toolbox.
 3. Select the TreeViewAdv control in the form.
-In theproperties, click the ellipsis button of the Nodes property to open the NodeCollection Editor.
+In the properties, click the ellipsis button of the Nodes property to open the NodeCollection Editor.
 You can also open this editor using task window or by right clicking the control and selecting Node Editor.
 4. This TreeViewAdv NodeCollection Editor can also be invoked by clicking the Node Editor option, which appears when the TreeViewAdv control is right clicked at the design time.
 User can also add top level nodes by clicking the Add Node option.
 The below image illustrates the same.
 The nodes added can be customized using the NodeCollection Editor.

    ![](Getting-Started_images/Getting-Started_img1.jpeg)